microsoft/WhatTheHack/050-AIS-APIManagementwithFunctions/Student/Challenge-02.md

 Now that you've created your Bicep templates, you would like to create a CI/CD pipeline to deploy these templates to your Azure environment.

 ## Description
-As a cloud engineer, you would like to be able create a CI/CD pipeline to perform automated deployment of integration environment.
+- Create a repository and upload your Bicep templates to the main branch.
+- Create a CI/CD pipeline using either GitHub Actions or Azure DevOps.
+    - If using GitHub actions, a sample workflow (deploy.yml) can be found at Student/Resources/Challenge-02 in the Files tab of WhatTheHack - AIS Teams channel.
+    - If using Azure Pipelines, a sample YAML pipeline (azure-pipelines.yaml) can be found at Student/Resources/Challenge-02 in the Files tab of WhatTheHack - AIS Teams channel.
+- Deploy your environment using the Bicep templates that you created from Challenge 01.

 ## Success Criteria

-You should be able to:
-1. Create a repository and upload your Bicep templates to the main branch.
-1. Create a CI/CD pipeline using either GitHub Actions or Azure DevOps.
+Verify that:
-1. Deploy your environment using the Bicep templates that you created from Challenge 01.
+- you are able to run automated deployment your environment using the Bicep templates that you created from Challenge 01.
+- you are able to call send a GET or POST request to Echo API (the default API configured in APIM).

 ## Learning Resources